pyscaffold/pyscaffoldext-dsproject/README.md

    clean coding and best practices.

 Also consider using [dvc] to version control and share your data within your team.
+Read [this blogpost] to learn how to work with JupyterLab notebooks efficiently by using a data science project structure like this.

 The final directory structure looks like:
 ```